wetox-team/Instagram-ssl-pinning/README.md

 ![IG](https://raw.githubusercontent.com/pouyadarabi/Instagram_SSL_Pinning/master/ig.png)

-Bypassing Instagram SSL pinning `ARM and X86`
+Bypassing Instagram SSL pinning `ARM and X86` and signing requests to instagram API

 ---

 ***Note**: First request may be displayed after a minute delay*

 ***Warning**: After using this patch anyone can intercept your requests*

+---

+#### Signing requests:

+All requests to instagram API must be signed.
+Signing happens in `com.instagram.api.d.a.a` using the native method `com.instagram.strings.StringBridge.getSignatureString` from lib `resources/lib/x86/libstrings.so`.This script repeats the functionality of the native method and allows you to independently send requests to instagram API.

+1. Install python3
+2. Run python3 request-body-signer.py

 ---